 Computer Hacking Challenge to educate that we can all ward off and completely impede Cyber Data Crimes

-Computer Hacking challenge above was put out about three months ago and after an average of 150 weekly brute-force hacking attempts, no one has succeeded.
+Computer Hacking Challenge above that we first published three months ago, after an average of 150 weekly brute-force hacking attempts, no one has succeeded.

 — Valentine Wats